slashtechno/gobackup-github/README.md

 * `gobackup-github backup --create-list --no-clone repos stars` - Record the names and URLs of starred and owned repositories, without cloning them

 ### Why?
 I wanted a simple way to backup my Github repositories.
 I also wanted to learn Go and APIs.
 Thus, I started this project as a way to create my first Go project, use the Github API, and make a utility to backup Github repositories.

-### Roadmap
-- [X] Simplify command line flags
-- [ ] Allow interactive backups of individual starred repositories